mushroomhostage/RealisticChat/README.md

 **bullhornWidthDegrees** (70.0): Width of the bullhorn conical region in front of the player, in degrees.
 70 is the default Minecraft field-of-view.

+**bullhornChatLineFormat** ("%1$s [%3$s]: %2$s"): Messages received from bullhorns will be formatted using this format string, with the third field replaced by the compass direction from where the message was received.
+See also chatLineFormat.

 **earTrumpetEnable** (true): Enable or disable ear trumpets.

 **earTrumpetEnableCrafting** (true): Enable or disable crafting of ear trumpets.